mlresearch/v96/README.md

 To make changes to the individual paper details, edit the associated paper file in the [./_posts](./_posts) subdirectory.

-Proceedings of The 1st Symposium on Advances in Approximate Bayesian Inference on 02 December 2018
+Proceedings of The 1st Symposium on Advances in Approximate Bayesian Inference on 2nd December 2018 at Le 1000 Conference Center, Montréal, QC H3B 0A2, Canada

 Published as Volume 96 by the Proceedings of Machine Learning Research on 05 January 2019.